Yellen urges China to support existing institutions to fight climate change

 During a visit to Beijing, Yellen said previous cooperation on climate change between the U.S. and China had made possible global breakthroughs such as the 2015 Paris Agreement, adding that both governments wanted to support emerging markets and developing countries as they strive to meet their climate goals.

+China, classified as a developing country by the United Nations, has long said it was the responsibility of developed nations to help poor countries pay to address climate change.
+But Beijing says it could contribute to "loss and damage" due to climate change on a voluntary basis.

+Given their scale, cooperation between the U.S. and China is considered vital to international efforts to avert the worst impacts of climate change.

-She said financing for such initiatives should be coordinated efficiently and effectively, adding that Beijing's support for existing multilateral climate institutions like the Green Climate Fund and the Climate Investment Funds, alongside the Washington and others, could boost their impact.
+Yellen said financing for such initiatives should be coordinated efficiently and effectively, adding that Beijing's support for existing multilateral climate institutions like the Green Climate Fund (GCF) and the Climate Investment Funds, alongside the Washington and others, could boost their impact.

+China is welcome to join the United States in contributing to a round of fund pledging for the GCF in September, a U.S. Treasury official said.
+For that fund replenishment, President Joe Biden has said the U.S. would provide a further $1 billion.

 China is the largest market after Europe for climate funds, surpassing the U.S. as funds in China have more than doubled since 2021 to $46.7 billion, according to research firm Morningstar.